-This project contains a very simple, and incomplete, symbolic math library in Scala.
+This project contains a very simple, and incomplete symbolic math library in Scala.
 It can differentiate and evaluate simple mathematical expressions.
-The library also contains some aspects of an internal DSL: The expressions can be entered like regular math with Int or Double numbers, and there is a ML style "let" expression.
-Here is a short example that demonstrates the differentiation feature:
+The library also contains some aspects of an internal DSL: The expressions can be entered like regular math with Int or Double objects, and there is a ML style "let" expression.

-The library is not intended to be used seriously.
-Instead it should demonstrate simple features of Scala that are interesting for programmers that come form traditional object oriented languages; such as: C++, Java, Python, Ruby.
+The library is not intended to be seriously used.
+Instead it should demonstrate features of Scala that are interesting for programmers that come form traditional object oriented languages; such as: C++, Java, Python, Ruby.
 The project should especially demonstrate the usefulness of pattern matching.
-Therefore this library is implemented three times with different programming paradigms, but with identical features and interfaces:
+Therefore this library is implemented three times with different programming paradigms:

 - Symbolic math library, implemented in functional fashion, with pattern matching.
 (Package: symathm)